Cost$1,593.00 per credit (part-time)*

 Students may combine courses taken through UNITE with on-campus courses toward their degree, if desired.

-* Students enrolled in UNITE-offered sections of courses pay the resident tuition rate as long as they are not enrolled in on-campus sections in the same semester.
-There is a $100 per credit UNITE fee as well as other University and College fees.
+* NOTE: Nonresidents enrolled in UNITE-offered sections of courses pay the resident tuition rate as long as they are not enrolled in on-campus sections in the same semester.

 This degree requires 31 major credits.
 Here is just a sampling of the courses you might take: